Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 - The project cards were also adapted from [Bootstrap 4](https://getbootstrap.com/docs/4.0/components/card/) code.

 ### **Acknowledgements** <a name="acknowledgements"></a>
--As a bit of a Google Map geek, I jumped at the opportunity to incorporate this into a project, while knowing little about how deep I would eventually get into the API, yet still scratching the surface.
-This is a very powerful tool, with some excellent documentation.

 - Thanks again to my mentor Sinead O'Brien for her direct and honest feedback, support and helpful advice in the run up to, and during this project.
 With your help I aim to become a useful developer.

 - I'd like to acknowledge the help and encouragement I received during this project from :-